-We can now store and use information of large sizes in our daily life, at home or work, from text documents to multimedia.
-Dealing with such large data requires separate set of technologies where traditional database systems fail to serve adequately.
-Such data are now called as ‘big data’ and different attributes are employed to define such data technically.
-But is it really required to redefine the content and meaning of ‘data’?
+We can now store and use the information about large sizes in our daily life, at home or work, from text documents to multimedia.
+Dealing with such large data requires a separate set of technologies where traditional database systems fail to serve adequately.
+Such data are now called 'big data' and different attributes are employed to define such data technically.
+But is it really required to redefine the content and meaning of 'data'?
 Does it still not rally around its normative aspect?

 When the USA government looked for aggregating personal data of world citizens, George Orwell's fictional world seemed to be a reality, even though more than a couple of decades later.
 But then these data go really big.
 It is a different matter that British arrangement preceded in 1857 when the reading tables were placed along radii of the circular Museum Reading Room; even though Americans conceived of a new world of personal freedom of thought just four decades later by arranging those desks in concentric circles in the Library of Congress.
 History has come now in full circle; at a big scale!

-Well, geeks can go fanciful like the 20th century philosophers when they added the attribute of ‘pleasure’ to the long list around the concept of beauty that was pristine and pure then – a normative shift on serious count.
-Not sure if 21st century thinkers would think big is beautiful!
+Well, geeks can go fanciful like the 20th-century philosophers when they added the attribute of 'pleasure' to the long list around the concept of beauty that was pristine and pure then - a normative shift on the serious count.
+Not sure if 21st-century thinkers would think big is beautiful!
 But then, redefinition has been made.
-The meaning and content of ‘data’ has gone a significant transformation.
+The meaning and content of 'data' has gone a significant transformation.